kmjones1979/ansible-lemp/README.md

-## Ansible Playbook - Install and configure a LEMP Stack with NGINX Plus, PHP-FPM, Wordpress and Mariadb on CentOS 7.1
+## Ansible Playbook - A simple easy deployment of LEMP with Wordpress using Ansible

 This playbook will...
 - Install CentOS epel-release
 - Install MySQL-python
 - Install Mariadb
-- Install NGINX Plus
+- Install NGINX or NGINX Plus
 - Install PHP-FPM
 - Install Wordpress
 - Secure the default MySQL installation